-(2) Collections through February 2013.
+(2) Collections through August 15, 2013 on an accrual basis.

 DEVELOPMENT FEES

 The new impact fees will be used for water improvements and wastewater improvements and are not pledged to the payment of the debt service requirements of the Obligations.
 Impact fees for roadway improvements were eliminated in 2001.
 Each of the two types of fees are developed separately based upon excess capacity of existing infrastructure and projected construction of capital improvements over the next 10 years.
 Revenues generated by impact fees can only be used to finance the improvements identified in an adopted Capital Improvements Plan.
 The City must update land use assumptions and capital improvements plans every three years.